ntd/silverstripe-feedreader/README.md

     composer require entidi/feedreader

 Without composer, download [the tarball](https://github.com/ntd/silverstripe-feedreader/releases) and unpack it under the base directory.
+This method is not really tested, so it can be possible you will need to tweak something.

 Usage
 -----